Also: Prepare yourself for an onslaught of about twenty F Bombs in this post, full disclosure.

 PS: My Kundalini Yoga name is Karan Prem Kaur. it means: ‘the lined who loves unconditionally, knowing that God does it all.’
 Maybe someday I will better understand why God is doing this.

-When I wake from the anaesthesia, I am literally screaming for Glen.
+When I wake from the anaesthesia, I am literally screaming for my ex.
 I look around like a deer in headlights, expecting to see him, but am instead greeted with fluorescent lights and a decent puddle of blood – my blood – beneath me, on my bed.

 Mum comes to my side, she is right there, emptied of life but full of love.
 She feeds me biscuits and juice and eventually we make our way back out into the world and towards the car park.
 I stop before approaching the car for a violent, powerful spew into a sick bag.
 This particular spew, which is causing quite a scene amongst everyone around us, will be my last.